roundcopy/pulent-2022/src/pages/letters/the-magic-loop.md

 number: "45"
 slug: "the-magic-loop"
 tags: [success, dance, opportunities]
-description: ""Discover the secret dance move to success with the magic loop.
+description: "Discover the secret dance move to success with the magic loop.
 Shine in your current job, ask how you can help, and embrace new challenges.
-Dance your way to success!""
+Dance your way to success!"
 date: "2023-11-05T22:35:14+01:00"
 author: "Nikola Balić"
 layout: "../../layouts/LetterLayout.astro"